wp-plugins/mobiloud-mobile-app-plugin/readme.txt

 * People looking for a mobile site tool or template
 * Company sites with no blog or content
-* WooCommerce or Buddypress websites (we're working on that!)
+* WooCommerce or Buddypress websites
 * Heavily customised websites that look nothing like what WordPress was built for
 * Those who like slow, clunky apps